ibm-messaging/mq-scratch-extension/README.md

 # ScratchX extension for IBM MQ

 This is the code for the [ScratchX extension](https://scratchx.org/) for IBM MQ.
 In order to run the extension, you will need a running instance of IBM MQ (in Docker or on a machine) with the REST API enabled.
+The Dockerfile in this repo has the REST API pre-enabled, so setting this up is all you need.

-## Setting up IBM MQ and the REST API
+## Setting up IBM MQ

 Create a directory for the extension on your machine.